Amelia, Umbria: Main sights

+Amelia is especially known for its almost intact, defensive Pre-Roman walls, built by Italic civilizations (Umbrians and Pelasgians) in the centuries between the 6th and 4th BC.
+The oldest of these are located inside the historic center between the Teatro Sociale and the Porta della Valle.
+Large segments of these were constructed using polygonal masonry of a type defined as "cyclopean", meaning they are characterized by limestone blocks of considerable size (sometimes exceeding 2 metres), cut with great precision in the shape of irregular polygons and then stacked without using mortar.

-Amelia is especially known for its walls, parts of which may date to Amelia's earliest days.
-Large segments of the wall are built in polygonal masonry of carefully jointed blocks of limestone.
-A thirty-meter segment of this wall collapsed in 2006 and is under repair.
+A thirty-meter segment of this wall collapsed in 2006 and remains under repair.
 The walls were further fortified and enlarged during Roman times and at various times during the Middle Ages.
-The walls run about 720 meters and are about 3.5 meters thick, and have four main gates: the imposing Porta Romana to the south, the main access to the town; Posterola to the north; Porta Leone to the east; and Porta della Valle to the west.
+The walls run about 720 meters and are about 3.5 meters thick, and have four main gates: the imposing Porta Romana to the south, the main access to the city; Posterola to the north; Porta Leone to the east; and Porta della Valle to the west.

-The Romans left other traces of their occupation, including a complex of ten underground cisterns, built in the first century AD, which collected rainwater to feed the town's water supply.
+The Romans left other traces of their occupation, including a complex of ten underground cisterns, built in the first century AD, which collected rainwater to feed the city's water supply.
 There are also snatches of Roman roads within the city, some of them only recently uncovered.
-A larger-than-life gilt bronze statue of Germanicus was unearthed just outside the Porta Romana in 1963 and is now the linchpin of a new Archaeological Museum.
+A larger-than-life gilt bronze statue of Germanicus was unearthed just outside the Porta Romana in 1963 and is now a featured object of the city's Museo Civico Archeologico.

 Today, old Amelia inside the walls, which is most accessible through the Porta Romana, is a well-preserved medieval city.
-The upper part also offers a view of the Tiber Valley.
+The upper part also offers a panoramic view of the Tiber Valley.
 The center of the city is the Piazza del Duomo where the cathedral and the thirty-meter-high Torre Civica (Civic Tower) are located.

 Amelia Cathedral was built originally in 872, and totally rebuilt in Baroque style after a fire in 1629: its façade is of pink cotto and was completed only in the nineteenth century.
 The interior has works by Federico Zuccari, Lavinia Fontana, Agostino di Duccio, an organ from 1600, and a Turkish banner captured at Lepanto.

 Nearby are the Archaeological Museum and the Pinacoteca Comunale (Municipal Gallery), housed in the old Boccarini college.